Areen-0/snake-game/README.md

 🔊 winsound (Windows only – for sound effects)
 On other OS you can comment out the sound lines or replace with a cross‑platform library.

-📦 All other modules (random, threading) are part of the Python standard library.
+📦 All other modules (random, threading) are part of the Python standard library

+Future Features (In Development)
+🔇 Mute option – Ability to turn sound effects on or off with the press of a button.

+🧩 Difficulty levels – Add levels (easy, medium, hard) that control initial speed or grid size.

+📊 Game statistics – Display detailed stats such as total playtime, average score, number of deaths, and longest snake achieved.

+🍎 Special food – Add distinctive food types that grant extra points or special effects (like golden food giving 3 points instead of 1, or food that temporarily slows down movement).

+📄 License

+This project is licensed under the MIT License – see the LICENSE file for details.

+⭐ Show Your Support

+If you enjoy this game, please consider giving it a star on GitHub – it helps others discover it!

 Enjoy the game! 🐍✨